Chen-Bao/201814800BaoChen/README.md

 main_process # generate pre-processed document.
 This method invokes process.py

-main_probability # calculate the conditional probability of each word in each category
+main_condProb # calculate the conditional probability of each word in each category

-main # calculate the prior probability of each category
+main_priorProb # calculate the prior probability of each category

 main_test # input test data and calculate Naive Bayes Model